 In light of all this, “Is visiting Walt Disney World still magical right now?” and “is the magic really back without [insert something cut] at Walt Disney World?” are two of the most common reader questions right now.
 We attempt to answer that in our comprehensive post, Is Walt Disney World Magical Right Now?

 Ultimately, the answer is going to be “it depends” but that’s well worth reading to give you an idea of what to expect.
 We’ve been having a blast visiting Walt Disney World since the parks reopened, but our circumstances are also unique.
-If we were planning a first trip, we would wait until at least Spring 2021 and would recommend the same for most people reading this.
+If we were planning a first trip, we would wait until at least Summer 2021 and would recommend the same for most people reading this.

 When to Visit